TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 ![Invite](/img/whitelabel/invite.webp)

-**We are not finished yet.** Although the bot may be in your server, no commands or buttons will work until you complete all steps of the guide.
+### We are not finished yet.
+Although the bot may be in your server, no commands or buttons will work until you complete all steps of the guide.

 ## Configuring Interactions

+### Do not skip this step.
+Your bot will not work if you skip it.

 It is very important that you follow these instructions in the exact order they are written.

 Head back to the `General Information` tab of the Discord developer portal.
 Locate the `Public Key` field, and press copy: